campa-consortium/pals/source/element-kinds.md

 (s:kicker)=
 ## Kicker Element

-A kicker element is an element that can deflect a beam transversely in both planes.
+A Kicker element is an element that can deflect a beam transversely in both planes.
 It uses a zero-order (electric or magnetic) multipole field, determined by parameters in MagneticMultipoleP or ElectricMultipoleP such as Kn0, to deflect the beam in horizontal and vertical directions.